Your RAG Pipeline is Probably Overkill

 The problem that started it all

-At a bank, we needed to extract emissions data from annual reports for ESG analysis.
+We needed to extract emissions data from annual reports for ESG analysis.
 Traditional RAG kept failing:

 - Chunking destroyed cross-references between sections